 Figure 9 – Illustration of TLS profile concept

-In general, the TLS MG profile reflect the status of implemented TLS capabilities, it may be therefore principally a subset, superset or equal to a requested TLS domain profile.
+In general, the TLS MG profile reflects the status of implemented TLS capabilities, it may be therefore principally a subset, superset or equal to a requested TLS domain profile.

 H.248 profiles could also simplify network solutions by mandating supported TLS capabilities, which could lead to the equation of “TLS MG profile equal to TLS domain profile”, resulting in “TLS endpoint profile also equal to TLS domain profile”.